aniruddhabirajdar/TDD-Kata-ruby/ReadMe.md

 5. Calling Add with a negative number will throw an exception “negatives not allowed” - and the negative that was passed. if there are multiple negatives, show all of them in the exception message.

+6. Numbers bigger than 1000 should be ignored, so adding 2 + 1001 = 2 (TODO)

-Now it looks like we are adding multiple steps before the sum ,
+Now it looks like we are adding multiple steps before the sum ,  Now thinking to add Pipline or chain of responsibility design pattern.